RejaurRahman/blog-camp/README.md

 ## Tasks on Blog Posts

 1. Sticky Headings Nav
-2. Two Column Text option
-3. Form option
+2. Form option
-4. Fill in content in post pages
+3. Fill in content in post pages
-5. Blog post about family
+4. Blog post about family

 ## Other Pages